 “It was October 5th when I first discovered a lump.
 It was 1.30am and I had been feeling really tired that week.
 My baby was seven months old, so she was still waking up for night feeds.
 I had just finished breastfeeding.

 “My husband Jamie did the night feed and I woke up when he was putting her back into the crib, which was beside my bed.
 I leaned over her crib and my hand fell against my right breast, and I just felt this lump that I had never had before.
 It was so hard, and at that moment, I just felt like that was it, my life had changed forever.
 Within a week, I was diagnosed with cancer.”

-For Georgie’s full story, recorded live as we walked the spectacular the Lough Easkey Loop in County Sligo, listen to the full episode below:
+For our full interview with Georgie Crawford, recorded live as we walked the spectacular the Lough Easkey Loop in County Sligo, listen to the full episode below:

 For spectacular sights, invigorating sensations and unforgettable experiences, make your next short break a walking break on the Wild Atlantic Way.
 Walking makes your Break.